 Cyprus is one of the 35 signatory states of the “Final Act” concluded in Helsinki in 1975, and was an active participant in the process of the then Conference on Security and Cooperation in Europe (CSCE), which on 1 January 1995 became an international organization under the name of Organization for Security and Cooperation in Europe (OSCE).

-The Helsinki Final Act, signed by President Makarios, is a politically binding agreement consisting of basic principles guiding the relations between its participating states such as the sovereignty and the territorial integrity, as well as the respect for human rights and fundamental freedoms.
+The Helsinki Final Act is a politically binding agreement consisting of basic principles guiding the relations between its participating states such as the sovereignty and the territorial integrity, as well as the respect for human rights and fundamental freedoms.
 Since the conception of the CSCE in the early 1970΄s, Cyprus had contributed in making the CSCE a process of common European progress and a forum for dialogue and cooperation between East and West.
 The end of the Cold War and the transformation of the political landscape in Europe, led the participating states of the CSCE to draw up the Charter of Paris for a new Europe, with the vision of a new role for the CSCE as the main guarantor of security in a new Europe free of dividing lines.

 As a member of the EU, Cyprus continues to be actively involved in the work of the OSCE.
 It supports the need for implementation of the commitments of the participating states and recognizes the important role of the OSCE in addressing traditional as well as new challenges and threats to security.
 With its geographical position and longstanding experience, Cyprus actively contributes in reinforcing the OSCE - Mediterranean Partnership.